The Best Things to do in Sarajevo, Bosnia Herzegovina

 Why visit Sarajevo?

-Sarajevo gets more visitors every year, but tourism is still developing and this keeps prices low.
-The interesting museums ask just a small contribution, restaurants serve huge portions for little money, accommodation is cheap and most things can be explored on foot.
+Sarajevo gets more visitors every year.
+However, tourism is still developing and this keeps prices low.
+The interesting museums ask just a small contribution, restaurants serve huge portions of Bosnian food for little money, accommodation is cheap and most things can be explored on foot.
 In Sarajevo you pay almost nothing, but get a lot in return.

 Sarajevo’s multicultural history